For the first time ever, astronomers have astrophysical evidence that Jupiter and other planets in the solar system will survive the death of the Sun.

 The gravity from the foreground star magnifies the light from the star behind it.
 Any planets orbiting the star in the foreground will bend and warp this magnified light, which is how we can detect them.
-The white dwarf we investigated is one-quarter of the way towards the centre of the Milky Way galaxy, or about 6,500 light years away from our Solar System, and the more distant star is in the centre of the galaxy.
+The white dwarf we investigated is one-quarter of the way towards the center of the Milky Way galaxy or about 6,500 light years away from our solar system, and the more distant star is in the center of the galaxy.

 A key feature of the microlensing technique is that it is sensitive to planets which orbit stars at the Jupiter-Sun distance.
 The other known planets which orbit white dwarfs have been found with different techniques which are sensitive to different star-planet separations.

 Two examples relate to planets which have survived a star’s transformation into a white dwarf and have ended up closer to it than before.
 One was found by transit photometry, a method to detect planets as they pass in front of a white dwarf, which creates a dip in the light received by Earth, and the other was discovered through the detection of the planet’s evaporating atmosphere.